-The Resolute Mining Limited (ASX: RSG) share price has pushed higher in morning trade following an update on its Ravenswood operation.
+The Resolute Mining Limited (ASX: RSG) share price is pushing higher in morning trade.

-The company’s managing director and CEO, John Welborn, was delighted with the transaction.
+Resolute’s managing director and CEO, John Welborn, was optimistic on the year ahead.

-The post Resolute Mining share price higher on Ravenswood update appeared first on Motley Fool Australia.
+The post Resolute Mining share price higher on FY 2020 guidance appeared first on Motley Fool Australia.

 You’re invited!
 For a limited time, The Motley Fool Australia is giving away a fantastic FREE report detailing our 3 TOP BLUE CHIP SHARES to buy and own for now and beyond!.